How to write the perfect CV if you’re a freelancer

 9. Services you provide

 You never know when applying for a role as a freelance translator could lead to more success in other areas.
-If you are an experienced translator with a good background and additional knowledge in proofreading and interpretation be sure to make this clear on your CV.
-Clients and employers love when one trusted employee can cover several bases.
+If you are an experienced translator with a good background and additional knowledge in proofreading and interpreting then be sure to make this clear on your CV.
+Employers love when one trusted freelancer can cover several bases.

 10. Professional membership

-If you want to look like a professional and experienced freelancer than a professional membership is the most effective way to do so.
+If you want to look like a professional and experienced freelancer then an industry-related membership is the most effective way to do so.
 For a small fee, you will receive support and information from industry professionals whilst giving your CV the ultimate boost.